FrancescoXX/free-Web3-resources/README.md

 - [Solana](https://solana.com/) Solana is a decentralized blockchain built to enable scalable, user-friendly apps for the world.
 - [Starknet](https://starkware.co/starknet/) StarkNet is a permissionless decentralized ZK-Rollup.
 It operates as an L2 network over Ethereum.
 - [Stellar](https://www.stellar.org/) Stellar is an open network for storing and moving money.
+- [Telos](https://www.telos.net/) Telos is a leading ESG Blockchain, positioning itself for mass adoption by real world users around the world by being extremely fast, virtually fee-less and more powerful than major competitors.
 - [Tezos](https://tezos.com/) Tezos is a decentralized blockchain that can execute p2p transactions and serve as a platform for deploying smart contracts.
 - [Tron](https://tron.network/) TRON is a decentralized, blockchain-based operating system with smart contract functionality and proof-of-stake consensus.
 - [XinFin](https://xinfin.org/) Enterprise Ready Hybrid Blockchain For Global Trade and Finance.
 - [ZkSync](https://zksync.io/) zkSync is a ZK rollup solving Ethereum scalability with zero security compromises.
 - [Zilliqa](https://www.zilliqa.com/) Zilliqa is an ERC-20 blockchain with a focus on high transaction throughput.
 Currently, the Zilliqa blockchain can handle 2,828 transactions per second.
+- [5ire](https://www.5ire.org/) 5ire is a layer one blockchain ecosystem designed with economic and environmental sustainability at its core.
+We’re one of India’s fastest growing unicorns; enabled by a community from all over the world.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>